SARS-CoV-2 in Germany

 A coronavirus infection causes flu-like symptoms such as dry cough, fever, a runny nose and fatigue.
 There have also been reports of difficulties breathing, an itchy throat, headaches, joint pains, nausea, diarrhoea and shivering.

-The state government's regulation on infection-protective measures against the spread of the SARS-Cov-2 virus (Corona Regulation - CoronaVO) in the version of 28th March 2020 translated into several languages: English, Français, Türkçe, عربي (Arabic), русский (Russian), Polski, Italiano.
+The state government's regulation on infection-protective measures against the spread of the SARS-Cov-2 virus (Corona Regulation - CoronaVO) translated into several languages: English, Français, Türkçe, عربي (Arabic), русский (Russian), Polski, Italiano.

 - Further information is available in several languages on the website of the commissioner for integration.